adiralashiva8/robotframework-metrics/README.md

     > && is used to execute multiple command's in .bat file

-  - Modify robot command as required and execute .bat file
+  - Modify robotmetrics command as required and execute .bat file

   - Robotframework metrics will be created after execution

+---

+*Performance Improvement (Beta) *

+ - Do you feel robotmetrics command taking more time to capture metrics?
+Robotframework-metrics have ability to process metrics in parallel using gevent (which helps in saving time)
+ > - Step 1: Install gevent
+ > - Step 2: Execute robotmetrics command

 ---